 Python for Network & Systems Engineering

-This is a course for network engineers and systems engineers who are interested in learning Python for network automation, security, testing, and SDN.
+This is a course for network engineers and systems engineers, devops staff, hardware engineers, and back-end developers.

 Some familiarity with programming concepts (in any language) is assumed.

-By the end of the course, you will have all the knowledge you need to write and interact with Python code for a variety of purposes, with a particular focus on string manipulation and interacting with APIs.
-You will understand the elegance and power of Python and have had experience using several important modules in the Python standard library, including for regular expression matching, working with IP addresses, and interacting with log files.
-You will also have learned about consuming and creating web APIs and learned about some best practices in Python for testing, debugging, and maintainability.
+By the end of the course, you will have all the knowledge you need to write and interact with Python code for a variety of purposes, with a particular focus on controlling machines, automating system processes, and interacting with APIs.
+You will understand the elegance and power of Python and have had experience using several important standard and third-party libraries, including for parsing text and log files, matching strings with regular expressions, and scripting tasks via SSH connections.
+You will also have learned about consuming and creating web APIs and some best practices in Python for writing maintainable code.

 Day 1: Python basics

 Day 1 covers how to use Python for general programming tasks, including tips and tricks for making this easy.
 The syllabus is as follows: